fermyon/developer/content/spin/rust-components.md

 ## Manually Creating New Projects With Cargo

 The recommended way of creating new Spin projects is by starting from a template.
 This section shows how to manually create a new project with Cargo.

-When creating a new Spin projects with Cargo, you should use the `--lib` flag:
+When creating a new Spin project with Cargo, you should use the `--lib` flag:

 <!-- @selectiveCpy -->